PaddlePaddle/book/label_semantic_roles/README.en.md

 CRF is a probabilistic graph model (undirected) with nodes denoting random variables and edges denoting dependencies between nodes.
 To be simplicity, CRFs learn conditional probability $P(Y|X)$, where $X = (x_1, x_2, ... , x_n)$ are sequences of input, $Y = (y_1, y_2, ... , y_n)$ are label sequences; Decoding is to search sequence $Y$ to maximize conditional probability $P(Y|X)$, i.e., $Y^* = \mbox{arg max}_{Y} P(Y | X)$。

 Sequence tagging tasks only consider input and output as linear sequences without extra dependent assumptions on graph model.
-Thus, the graph model of sequence tagging tasks is simple chain or line, which results in a Linear Chain Conditional Random Field, shown in Fig.5.
+Thus, the graph model of sequence tagging tasks is simple chain or line, which results in a Linear-Chain Conditional Random Field, shown in Fig.5.

 <p align="center">
 <img src="./image/linear_chain_crf.png" width = "35%" align=center><br>